 10. Setting up my own business

 In my last job, I was told that I wasn’t suited to freelancing.
 Today, I am proving them wrong.
 Every single aspect of my business is one I have built from the ground up – designing my website from scratch, pouring my heart into proposals and pushing myself daily to keeping working on even the most difficult of tasks.
 I pay my own taxes, I put money into my pension fund, I go to meetings, I work from home, I plan my own schedule and I work for myself.
-It might not be the perfect life, but I love it so much.
+It might not be a perfect life, but I love it so much.
 Sometimes I get the chance to talk about my work and my achievements, and it just helps to remind me that I got here by myself, and I’ve built the life I love.
 I worked for the money to live in this beautiful flat.
 I worked to get this client.
 I put the hours in to allow myself to work from home, or from a coffee shop, or from a hotel in a different city, and I’m proud of that.
-My work ethic is better than it every has been and I can’t wait to see where it goes next.
+My work ethic is better than it ever has been and I can’t wait to see where it goes next.
 Watch this space!

 What are your top ten achievements?